 - The brand has to achieve a goal or face negative consequences if it does not.

 - There is conflict between the brand and the competitor/problem.

 - A plot requires that a brand changes or learns something or improves.

 When your brand has a goal, it is able to drive a story.
 Until then you have an idea.
 A brand’s motivations and emotions engage your customers and move the story forward.

 - Begin with a bang.
 Start when something meaningful happens.
 Examples: Your brand needs to launch a product; a leader has resigned; you are facing a staffing or environmental crisis; or your brand wants to edge ahead of a competitor.

 - Wants, Needs, Setbacks.
 Two key elements in storytelling are motivation and conflict.
 Whichever story you are telling, you need to show the conflict the problem has produced and why your brand is motivated to move forward.
 Use dialogue.
 Use emotions.
 Use the senses.

 - Embrace the fear.
-What is your brand most at risk, or afraid, of losing?
+What is your brand most at risk or afraid of losing?
 Customer Satisfaction?
 Customer Loyalty?
 Money?
 Status?
 Reputation?
 Use this fear in your story.
 Tell your readers that these things are important to your brand.
+Tell them why they are important.
 Use them to create empathy with your readers.

 - Tell a story.
 Tell us what happened in a short series of scenes with a clear beginning, middle, and end.
 Tip: When you brainstorm, start your story with ‘Once upon a time…’ Use the story outline as the basis for your finished story.